While most countries understandably forbit that you drive freely in their game parks, South Africa welcomes it.

 Road Quality in the Parks

-There’s an app for that.
-Download Latest Sightings, available on iOS or Android.
+- There’s an app for that.
+Download the Latest Sightings app, available on iOS or Android.
 People pin recent sightings live to the map, crowdsourcing a big five safari for the win.

-Early bird gets the worm.
+- Early bird gets the worm.
 As the day progresses and gets hotter, the animals get lethargic and less active.
-Start as early as you can: be at the gates when they open.
-We were even able to see nocturnal hyena at 5:30 before they went to sleep for the day.
+Start as early as you can.
+Be at the gates when they open.

 Self Drive Safari in South africa